meatnordrink/notebook/ads/ads.md

 * Also try sending people to web onboard vs landing page.

 # Google
+* Expand UAC campaign.
+Add another ad group...maybe with some imagery from the FB ads.

 * Tweak ad copy to be clear it's for iOS, not Android, to reduce Android clicks.
 * Wrap conversion in iOS-only JS.
 (Maybe algorithm will pick up on this anyway...)
 * Create ad group for `ios depression app` `iphone depression app`.